costabile/sevenminuteworkout/README.md

 Eclipse project.
 Requires Android SDK.

+A timer app for the "Scientific 7-Minute Workout".

 Status: incomplete.
 The basic functionality is generally there but most aspects need to be completed and everything needs to be polished.
 TODO list in StartScreen.java.